0xcyb3rv1k1ng/metaverse-realty/README.md

 1)	Click ‘My Listed NFTs’ to show it works. <p>
 2)	All NFTs should be the same as the home page since I listed them all. <p>
 <p>
 Below is the chart used to create the NFTs.
-This is just meant for example purposes and does not reflect an accurate or the realistic value of ETH in relation to the USD. <p>
+This is just meant for example purposes and does not reflect an accurate or the realistic value of ETH in relation to the USD.
 <p>
 | Parcel # | Name                    | Property District | Location  | Size   | Parcel Size | Cost    | ETH      | X-Coordinate | Y-Coordinate |
 | -------- | ----------------------- | ----------------- | --------- | ------ | ----------- | ------  | -------- | ------------ | ------------ |